-equipped with 8-bit microprocessors and limited memory (32 to 64 kbytes).
-New systems using 16- or 32-bit microprocessors surrounded by a considerable amount of solid-state memory (up to 1 Mbyte) are becoming standard.
+The first AWS were equipped with 8-bit microprocessors and limited memory (32 to 64 kbytes).
+Systems using 16- or 32-bit microprocessors surrounded by a considerable amount of solid-state memory (at least 1 Mbyte) are now standard.
 These AWOSs provide more input/output facilities which operate at much higher processing speeds and are capable of performing complex computations.
-Together with new hardware, sophisticated software is applied which was, some years ago, available only in minicomputer systems.
-The unit can be equipped with different types of memories such as random access memories (RAM) for data and program storage, non-volatile programmable read-only memories (PROMs) for program storageN (programs are entered by means of a PROM programmer), and non-volatile electrically erasable PROMs (EEPROMs) mostly used for the storage of constants which can be modified directly by software.
-At most stations, the RAM memory is equipped with a battery backup to avoid loss of data during power failures.
-At non-real-time stations without data transmission facilities, data can be stored in external memories.
-Mechanical devices with tapes which were used for this purpose for many years are now replaced by memory cards (RAM with battery backup, EEPROMs, etc.), which have a much higher reliability.
+Together with this hardware, sophisticated software is applied which was, some years ago, available only in minicomputer systems.
+In addition to the random access memories (RAM) for data and sometimes non-volatile programmable read-only memories (PROMs) for program storage, the CPU often uses non-volatile random-access memory (NOVRAM or EEPROM, also known as flash memory): constants can be modified for the system’s configuration; data can be stored safely during power failures; the AWS software itself may be downloaded from a local connection or even from the central system.
+The volume of today’s available memory is large enough to memorize tenths or hundreds days of observation data.

-Real-time clock: An essential part of data processing is a 24 h real-time clock powered by a battery, which ensures that the time is kept even during power outages.
+Real-time clock: The CPU of an AWS needs a 24 h real-time clock powered by a battery, which ensures that the time is kept even during power outages.
 Ensuring the accuracy of actual AWS clocks requires special attention to guarantee correct read-outs, sample intervals and time stamps.
-At some AWSs, devices are used to synchronize the clock with broadcast radio time reference signals or the Global Positioning System.

-1.2.2.1 Data acquisition
+A clock stability better than 1 second over a 24 h period is recommended and achievable.
+The real-time clock should also be synchronized either with the GPS signals or by a central reference clock, available through the telecommunication network (such as a time server over the internet).

+1.3.2 Sensors’ interface

 In general, the data-acquisition hardware is composed of:

-(a) Signal-conditioning hardware for preventing unwanted external sources of interference from influencing the raw sensor signals, for protecting the CPU electronics, and for adapting signals to make them suitable for further data processing;
+(a) Signal-conditioning hardware for preventing unwanted external sources of interference from influencing the raw sensor signals, for protecting the CPU electronics, and for adapting signals to make them suitable for further data processing; detailed in the next paragraph.

 (b) Data-acquisition electronics with analogue and digital input channels and ports, scanning equipment and data conversion equipment to enter the signals into the CPU memory.

-Signal conditioning

-Signal conditioning is a vital function in the data-acquisition process and starts with the proper selection of cables and connectors for connecting the sensor to the data-acquisition electronics.
-It is further accomplished by means of different hardware modules.
-Taken over from industrial process control, several conditioning functions are now integrated into one removable module.
-The most convenient and, hence, most common location for installing these modules is on the terminal panels of sensor cables in the same waterproof enclosure as the data-acquisition electronics.
-Depending on the sensor and local circumstances, various signal-conditioning techniques are available.

-Sensor cables: Electrical signals from the sensors entering a data-acquisition system might include unwanted noise.
-Whether this noise is troublesome depends upon the signal-to-noise ratio and the specific application.
-Digital signals are relatively immune to noise because of their discrete (and high-level) nature.
-In contrast, analogue signals are directly influenced by relatively low-level disturbances.
-The major noise transfer mechanisms include capacitive and inductive coupling.
-A method of reducing errors due to capacitive coupling is to employ shielded cables for which a conductive material (at ground potential) is placed between the signal cables and the interference source.
-The additional use of a pair of wires that are entwined is effective in reducing electromagnetic coupling.